 Application data can be moved from an old system to a new one in different operation systems.
-Migrations are supported from IBM StoredIQ 7.4 to 7.5.1.0.
+Migrations are supported from IBM StoredIQ 7.4 and 7.5.0.x to 7.5.1.0.

 You must have administrative privileges within your virtual machine environment to perform the following procedures.